Coup d'état: International response

 The international community tends to react adversely to coups by reducing aid and imposing sanctions.
 A 2015 study finds that "coups against democracies, coups after the Cold War, and coups in states heavily integrated into the international community are all more likely to elicit global reaction."
 Another 2015 study shows that coups are the strongest predictor for the imposition of democratic sanctions.
-A third 2015 study finds that Western states react strongest against coups of possible democratic and human rights abuses.
+A third 2015 study finds that Western states react most strongly against coups of possible democratic and human rights abuses.
 A 2016 study shows that the international donor community in the post-Cold War period penalizes coups by reducing foreign aid.
 The US has been inconsistent in applying aid sanctions against coups both during the Cold War and post-Cold War periods, a likely consequence of its geopolitical interests.

 Organizations such as the African Union (AU) and the Organization of American States (OAS) have adopted anti-coup frameworks.
 Through the threat of sanctions, the organizations actively try to curb coups.
 A 2016 study finds that the AU has played a meaningful role in reducing African coups.

 A 2017 study found that negative international responses, especially from powerful actors, have a significant effect in shortening the duration of regimes created in coups.

 According to a 2020 study, coups increase the cost of borrowing and increase the likelihood of sovereign default.

 Current leaders who assumed power via coups

+Leaders are arranged in chronological order by the dates they assumed power, and categorized by the continents their countries are in.